 - it will be extremely hard to know if you’re playing the video at the correct speed;

 - if you can’t see/read something, you are left with a Kafkaesque doubt: “would it have been visible if I had used the best possible evidence instead?”

 - it may be fairly simple to prove the authenticity of a cell phone snap or video through the chain of custody, but it will be impossible to prove integrity.
 The image or video has changed significantly since the time of acquisition and it will be up to the opposing legal team to argue that this lack of integrity should result in the inadmissibility of the evidence.

 Although we stigmatized taking pictures of the display, we understand it’s a method that can have its place.
 You may need to take a quick snap of the player with your smartphone to quickly get it to the field while investigating with your colleagues if time is critical.

-But remember that is not your evidence, and after you have done the “quick and dirty” job you need to secure the actual evidence and be prepared for a proper acquisition and analysis later.
+But remember that is not your evidence.
+After you have done the “quick and dirty” job you need to secure the actual evidence.
+Be prepared for a proper acquisition and analysis later.

 It’s not just a matter of “better results”.
 When you don’t acquire, or export, or copy a video properly, you’re creating a new exhibit that is unjustifiably different than the original piece of evidence.
 It is NOT the best possible evidence.
 You really don’t want to find yourself in a courtroom trying to justify this.